China securities regulator says to keep contact with global index companies

 Earlier this week, FTSE Russell, one of the world’s largest index providers, said it will launch two transitional indexes that include China A shares - a staggered approach that will bring local Chinese shares into its global emerging markets benchmark in two to three years.

-The FTSE announcement comes ahead of an upcoming June 9 decision on China A share inclusion by rival MSCI Inc, owner of the world’s most influential emerging markets benchmark against which some $1.7 trillion of funds is tracked.
-(Reporting by Samuel Shen and Pete Sweeney; Editing by Kazunori Takada)
+The FTSE announcement comes ahead of an upcoming June 9 decision on China A share inclusion by rival MSCI Inc (MSCI.N), owner of the world’s most influential emerging markets benchmark against which some $1.7 trillion of funds is tracked.